ershov20/neeva-android/README.md

 You will want to max out the amount of memory Android Studio is allowed to use in the **Memory Settings** section of the Android Studio preferences.
 To get there, quickly double-tap the Shift key and type "Memory Settings" into the box, then select it from the dropdown.

 #### Install the command line tools, too
 In order to run our screenshot tests, you'll need to have the Android Studio command line tools installed.
-You can get them from Android Studio > Preferences > Appearance & Behavior > Android SDK > SDK Tools.
+You can get them from Android Studio > Preferences > Appearance & Behavior > System Settings > Android SDK > SDK Tools.
 Your SDK Tools tab should look like this:

 <img width="754" alt="Screen Shot 2022-08-24" src="https://user-images.githubusercontent.com/20916043/186373262-db6b218e-be7f-4a90-825a-0bb736fdc7e3.png">